mattdsteele/steele.blue/blog/_drafts/raspberry-pi-bike.markdown

 My guess is it had to do with interference from other sensors, since the problem was especially pronounced at stops and locations with lots of other cyclists.

 I would also have fastened everything down better.
-Omaha streets are often potholed and bumpy, and there were several times when the batteries fell out of the enclosure, shutting off the entire light system.
+Omaha streets are often potholed and bumpy, and there were several times when the batteries fell out of the enclosure, shutting all the lights off.
 I also just used jumper wires to connect the circuit board to the LED strip, and those fell out a number of times.
 A little more soldering and electrical tape would have fixed these issues.
 A shakedown ride or two would have also helped; most of my testing was done on an indoor bike trainer.

-Also, I would have started on everything a little earlier.
+Also, I would have have given myself more time to build it out.
 I was working on the cadence sensor code until 4am the previous night, which probably contributed to the overall bugginess of the code.

 But with those caveats in mind, I was happy with the result!
 In particular I liked that I could use a Raspberry PI and write JavaScript code to power hardware, using tools I was already familiar with.
-This solidified my belief that [hardware is the new Geocities](/hardware-is-the-new-geocities), and that it's possible to build pretty slick (if a little rickety) projects using JavaScript.
+This solidifies my belief that [hardware is the new Geocities](/hardware-is-the-new-geocities), and that it's possible to build pretty slick (if a little rickety) physical projects using JavaScript.

 ## References